-There is not constraints on the value of TemporalId among sublayers of a CLVS, the TemporalId of the VCL NAL unit at high sublayer may be less than the TemporalId of the VCL NAL unit at low sublayer.
+A sublayer is a temporal scalable layer of a temporal scalable bitstream, consisting of VCL NAL units with a particular value of the TemporalId variable and the associated non-VCL NAL units.

-In addition, item (3) above implies that a sublayer representation may have mixed TemporalId value.
-While sublayer is defined as a temporal scalable layer of a temporal scalable bitstream, consisting of VCL NAL units with a particular value of the TemporalId variable and the associated non-VCL NAL units, and some syntax structures like PTL structure uses TemporalId to identify the specific sublayer representation.
-The mapping of TemporalId to a sublayer representation needs to be clarified.
+There is no constraint on the value of TemporalId among sublayers of a CLVS, the TemporalId of the VCL NAL unit at high sublayer may be less than the TemporalId of the VCL NAL unit at low sublayer.

 When mixing IRAP NAL unit with non-IRAP NAL unit, current constraint (1) and (4) mandate that all TemporalId of mixed type VCL NAL unit shall be equal to 0 which may not be flexible.
+This contribution proposes to allow merging VCL NAL units (subpictures) with different TemporalID values into a PU of a single sublayer.

 nuh_temporal_id_plus1